QwenLM/qwenlm.github.io/content/blog/qwen2.5-llm/index.md

 | AlignBench v1.1 | 7.02 | 7.22 | 7.81 | **7.99** | 7.94 | 7.93 |
 | MTbench | 8.55 | 9.10 | - | 8.86 | 8.88 | **9.20** |

 The Qwen2.5-32B-Instruct model demonstrates superior performance across most tasks when compared to other models of similar size.
-In comparison to GPT-4o-mini, our open-source model, Qwen2.5-14B-Instruct, along with our API model, Qwen2.5-Turbo, also deliver competitive results across all benchmarks.
+In comparison to GPT-4o-mini, our open-source model, Qwen2.5-14B-Instruct, along with our API model, Qwen-Turbo, also deliver competitive results across all benchmarks.

 ### Qwen2.5-7B-Instruct Performance